nasaofficial/MEZO/README ( ENGLISH ).md

 - Available in All In One and Separate Files Versions.

-5. Activates Windows 10 by entering the activation key.
+5. Activates Windows 10 and Windows 7 by entering the activation key.

 6. Activates Windows 11 by entering the activation key.